Regina #42

-In this 1946 picture, Regina Streetcar No. 42 travels on Dewdney Avenue between Argyle and Elphinstone.
+In this 1946 picture, Regina 42 travels on Dewdney Avenue between Argyle and Elphinstone.
 The car is currently being restored back to operational condition by volunteers of the Edmonton Radial Railway Society.

 © Credit: W.C.
 Whittaker